 Who is Nancy?

-As a piano player, Nancy's specialty has been accompanying; her first gig was at age five, playing Christmas carols with her kindergarten class.
-At age seven, she received her first scholarship and played on television.
+As a piano player, Nancy's specialty has been accompanying; her first gig was at age five, playing Christmas carols for her kindergarten class.
+At age seven, she received her first scholarship, and played on television.
 Fast forward to the 2000s, where she created dozens of duet arrangements for one piano-four hands and for two pianos; she and duet partners performed for years at private events and retirement homes, and for the dance instruction at the West Coast Ragtime Festival.